Chain-of-Sketch: Enabling Global Visual Reasoning: Related work

-\paragraph{Recurrent architectures.} Several works have introduced a recurrent component into Transformer architectures \citep{dehghani2019universal, hutchins2022-block-recurrent, giannou23a-looped}.
-Notably, Universal Transformers \citep{dehghani2019universal} use shared weights between transformer layers and also uses an adaptive computation time \citep{graves2016adaptive} by varying the number of times that the transformer layer is applied.
-We note that the inductive model proposed in this paper is significantly simpler than the architectures above.
-This is because in the proposed inductive model, due to the Markovian modeling of scratchpad frames, there is no sort of adaptive compute time involved at train time, and the model is simply supervised to generate the next frame given the current frame without any history (see Appendix \ref{app:model-implementation}).
+Several works have introduced a recurrent component into Transformer architectures \citep{dehghani2019universal, hutchins2022-block-recurrent, giannou23a-looped}.
+Notably, Universal Transformers \citep{dehghani2019universal} use shared weights between transformer layers and also use an adaptive computation time \citep{graves2016adaptive} by varying the number of times that the transformer layer is applied.
+We note that the CoS model proposed in this paper is significantly simpler than the architectures above.
+This is because in the proposed CoS model, due to the Markovian modeling of CoS frames, there is no sort of adaptive compute time involved at training time, and the model is simply supervised to generate the next frame given the current frame without any history (see Appendix \ref{app:model-implementation}).
 Further, the halting mechanism is supervised during training.